-The ADSP-2186L processor has a low power feature that lets the processor enter a very low power dormant state through hardware or software control.
-Following is a brief list of power-down features.
-Refer to the ADSP-2100 Family User's Manual, Third Edition, "System Interface" chapter, for detailed information about the power-down feature.
+The ADSP-2183 processor has a low power feature that lets the processor enter a very low power dormant state through hardware or software control.
+Here is a brief list of powerdown features.
+Refer to the ADSP-2100 Family User's Manual, Third Edition, "System Interface" chapter for detailed information about the power-down feature.

 - Quick recovery from power-down.
-The processor begins executing instructions in as few as 400 CLKIN cycles. - Support for an externally generated TTL or CMOS processor clock.
-The external clock can continue running during power-down without affecting the lowest power rating and 400 CLKIN cycle recovery. - Support for crystal operation includes disabling the oscillator to save power (the processor automatically waits approximately 4096 CLKIN cycles for the crystal oscillator to start or stabilize), and letting the oscillator run to allow 400 CLKIN cycle start-up. - Power-down is initiated by either the power-down pin (PWD) or the software power-down force bit. - Interrupt support allows an unlimited number of instructions to be executed before optionally powering down.
-The powerdown interrupt also can be used as a nonmaskable, edgesensitive interrupt. - Context clear/save control allows the processor to continue where it left off or start with a clean context when leaving the power-down state. - The RESET pin also can be used to terminate power-down. - Power-down acknowledge (PWDACK) pin indicates when the processor has entered power-down.
+The processor begins executing instructions in as few as 300 CLKIN cycles. - Support for an externally generated TTL or CMOS processor clock.
+The external clock can continue running during power-down without affecting the lowest power rating and 300 CLKIN cycle recovery. - Support for crystal operation includes disabling the oscillator to save power (the processor automatically waits 4096 CLKIN cycles for the crystal oscillator to start and stabilize), and letting the oscillator run to allow 300 CLKIN cycle start-up. - Power-down is initiated by either the power-down pin (PWD) or the software power-down force bit. - Interrupt support allows an unlimited number of instructions to be executed before optionally powering down.
+The power-down interrupt also can be used as a non-maskable, edge-sensitive interrupt. - Context clear/save control allows the processor to continue where it left off or start with a clean context when leaving the power-down state. - The \overline{RESET} pin also can be used to terminate power-down. - Power-down acknowledge pin indicates when the processor has entered power-down.